With many flight hours to log, tests to take, and certifications to earn, becoming an airline pilot can take a long time – years, in fact.

 A first-class medical certificate must also be obtained.
 If you had no problems acquiring a second-class certificate, then you won’t have one here either.
 The requirements for the two certificates vary very little.

 Note that there is also a restricted airline transport pilot license too (R-ATPL).
-With this license, you are eligible to act as a first officer (co-pilot).
+With this license, you have the pilot rank of are eligible to act as a first officer (co-pilot).
 1,000 flight hours are required instead, as well as the completion of an ATP Certification Training Program.

 Time: 1,500 hours (plus studying, test time, and the medical exam)